romeof8735/Trip-to-Space/in-space-ship/died.md

-# The aliens get  mad
+# The aliens got mad!
+How could you..

 Oh no!
 The aliens got mad and shot you with their laser gun.